-This Annual Report is provided solely for compliance with the provisions of the Sale Agreement and the Continuing Disclosure Certificates for the Bonds.
-The filing of this report does not constitute or imply any representation (i) that all of the information provided is material to investors, (ii) regarding any other financial, operating or other information about the State or the Bonds, or (iii) that no changes, circumstances or events have occurred since the end of the fiscal year to which this report relates (other than as referred to in this Annual Report), or that no other information exists, which may have a bearing on the State's financial condition, the security for the Bonds, or an investor's decision to buy, sell, or hold the Bonds.
+This Annual Report is provided solely for compliance with the provisions of each Disclosure Certificate.
+The filing of this report does not constitute or imply any representation (i) that all of the information provided is material to investors, (ii) regarding any other financial, operating or other information about the State or the Bonds, or (iii) that no changes, circumstances or events have occurred since the end of the fiscal year to which this report relates (other than referred to in this Annual Report), or that no other information exists, which may have a bearing on the State's financial condition, the security for the Bonds, or an investor's decision to buy, sell, or hold the Bonds.
 The information contained in this Annual Report has been obtained from sources which are believed to be reliable, but such information is not guaranteed as to accuracy or completeness.
-No statement in this Annual Report should be construed as a prediction or representation about future financial performance of the State.
+No statement in this Annual Report should be construed as a prediction or representation about the future financial performance of the State.

-The information provided herein may relate to bonds or other obligations of the Corporation in addition to the ones listed above.
+The information provided herein may relate to bonds or other obligations of the State in addition to the ones listed on the attached Exhibit 1.